Tracking black hole kicks from gravitational wave observations

-Fig.\ref{fig:errors_summary} shows the standard deviation, $\sigma$, obtained for four different binaries with varying orientation as a function of $K_{r,inj}$.
-An accurate estimation of $K_r$ requires the presence of a merger-ringdown signal with strong higher modes to measure the orientation of the source (and hence $\alpha$) and some inspiral cycles to infer the parameters of the binary (and hence $|K|$).
-Since higher modes grow in strength with $q$, it is not surprising that estimates are more accurate (for fixed $K_{r,inj}$) for the $(q, M)=(3,100M_\odot)$ case (green) than for our reference source $(q, M)=(2,100M_\odot)$ used in Fig.3 (red).
-For the $200M_\odot$ case (blue) only the the ringdown is in band, which makes difficult to obtain information from the parameters of the binary (hence of $|K|$).
-This leads to slightly less accurate estimates of $K_r$ for this source than for the $M=100M_\odot$ one (red) for most values of $K_{r,inj}$.
-We find that $K_r$ can be estimated better than $20\%$ for all these three BBHs, allowing the analysis to rule out $K_r=0$.
-This is not true for the GW150914-like case where the measurement of $K_r=60\pm 34$km/s is obtained in the best case when $\alpha=0$ due to its weak higher modes.
-Since current BBH observations have $M < 100M_\odot$ \cite{PhysRevX.6.041015,TheLIGOScientific:2016wfe,Abbott:2016izl,Abbott:2016apu,Abbott:2016nmj,PhysRevLett.118.221101,Abbott:2017oio,Abbott:2017gyy}, modest mass ratios and are most probably face-on, it seems unlikely that $K_r=0$ could be ruled applying our analysis on them.\\
+Fig.\ref{fig:errors_summary} shows the relative percent width of the $90\%$ credible intervals $\Delta K_{r,90}$, obtained for four different binaries with varying orientation as a function of $K_{r,inj}$.
+An accurate estimation of $K_r$ requires the presence of a merger-ringdown signal with strong HMs to measure the orientation of the source (hence $\alpha$) and some inspiral cycles to infer the parameters of the binary (hence $|K|$) \cite{London:2017bcn,Graff:2015bba}.
+This happens for our $M=100_\odot$ cases (red and green), for which $K_r$ can be estimated better than $\Delta K_{r,90} = 60$km/s if $K_{r,inj} \geq 120$km/s.
+Instead, for the $200M_\odot$ case (blue), only a short ringdown portion of the signal is in band, which difficults to measure its intrinsic parameters and leads to slightly less accurate estimates of $K_r$.
+In any case, for all these sources we find orientations for which $K_r=0$ can be ruled out.
+This is not true for the GW150914-like source, for which our measurement accuracy is never better than a $150\%$ of the injected value due to its weak HMs.
+In the best case, for $\alpha=0$, we obtain $K_{r,est}=32^{+ 8}_{-48}$km/s. \\